Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 >
 > * Extended method support for your simulated devices to help demo and test additional scenarios
 > * Additional ‘Getting Started’ and ‘Customization’ documentation in our GitHub repositories
-> * Easier retrieval of your physical’s device connection string in the web solution
+> * Easier retrieval of your physical device connection string in the web solution
 > * Performance enhancements
 > * UX improvements
 > * Expanded browser compatibility (Internet Explorer and others)